fanw86/TransitGPT/prompts/generated_prompt.md

 ### Example Task and Solution 5
 Task: Identify the date when a specific route had the fewest trips in the GTFS feed.
 Solution:
-Our approach will be:
-- Identify all trips associated with the specified route.
-- Determine the valid date range from the feed info.
-- For each date, calculate the active services based on the calendar and exceptions.
-- Count the trips for each date based on the active services.
-- Find the date with the minimum number of trips (excluding dates with no service).
-- Create a plot to visualize the trip counts over time.

-This method ensures we accurately account for all service patterns and provide a comprehensive view of how the route's service frequency changes over time.

-Here's the code to implement this analysis:

 ```python
 # Specify the route_id we're interested in
 route_id = "25491"